-Today, we are living in an unprecedented times in which every well-motivated resident of the World can do amazing things – for example, to search for exoplanets or to make other serious astronomical discoveries.
+Today we live in an unprecedented time in which any well-motivated inhabitant of the world can do amazing things – such as searching for exoplanets or making other serious astronomical discoveries.

-Here are some websites that can be a starting point for every lover of Astronomy:
+Here are some websites that can be a starting point for any astronomy enthusiast:

 The Worldwide Telescope (WWT) is exactly what its name implies.
 This multimedia application is a great illustration of the extent to which the World Wide Web has democratized science.
 WWT unites astronomical information from many sources, including some of the largest terrestrial (like Palomar in the US) or space telescopes (like the Hubble).
 As a result, every internet user can view the best images of the full starry sky available to mankind, from the comfort of his chair.
 In addition, WWT offers unique virtual 3D tours on the Mars surface, assembled from over 13,000 high-resolution images collected from spacecrafts.